Approaches to Archaeology|

 |Examinations and Assignments: |

-Three in class exams, and one final, web-based project.
+Three in-class exams, final exam, and one project.

 |Drop/Add Enrollment Requests|